-Sandbox with Pine Cones Sensory Activity
+Sandbox Sensory Activity with Pine Cones

 This post contains affiliate links.
 See our full disclosure.

 There's a lot going on in the sandbox - digging, pouring, building and spreading.
-Sandbox tools that range from shovels to funnels contribute to the fun and learning.

 In this activity, we've added pine cones for some additional sensory play.
 The textures, colors and sizes of pine cones bring unique sensory experiences to the play.